InsaLili/insalili.github.io/pages/cv.md

 <div class="home">
 	<div class="section">
 		<h3>Profile</h3>
 			<p>I'm a PhD student in the department of Computer Science at the University of INSA-Lyon, France.
-My surpervisors are Audrey Serna and Sébastien George.
-I also work with Aurélien Tabard.
+My surpervisors are Audrey Serna, Aurélien Tabard and Sébastien George.
 I'm affiliated with laboratory LIRIS and CNRS.
 My PhD subject is <b><i>Supporting design of collaborative activities in multi-surface environment</i></b>, which is in the fields of Human Computer Interaction and Computer Supported Collaborative Learning. </p>
 	</div>
 	<div>
 		<hr class="styled-hr" style="width:100%;">